nextdoormedia/GND-Manager/documentation/privacypolicy.md

 You have the power to request that your information be deleted at any time.

-* **Contact Data:** If you use the contact form, you can request that we immediately delete your name and email history.
+* **Contact Data:** If you use the specified data-deletion request form (go to https://guysnextdoor.netlify.app/policies and scroll to the bottom of the page), you can request that we immediately delete all of your data.
 * **Discord Bot Data:** If you leave the server, your Vibe and User ID data will be marked for deletion.
 You can request immediate and permanent deletion by messaging an administrator directly.